Human Ancestries Simulation and Inference: a Review of Ancestral Recombination Graph-Based Approaches: Typology

 \subsection{Model vs Heuristic}

-Model-based samplers generate events according to predetermined probability distributions.
+Model-based algorithms generate events according to predetermined probability distributions.
 These include, without being limited to, coalescences, chromosomal crossover, mutations, and migration.
-Their main use is to sample an ancestry using parameters estimated from genome data.
+Their main use is to generate an ancestry using parameters estimated from genome data.
 The resulting graphs are in turn useful for estimating quantities including the time to the most recent common ancestor (TMRCA) of positions of interest.

-On the other hand, heuristic-based samplers give little to no importance to probability distributions.
+On the other hand, heuristic-based algorithms give little to no importance to probability distributions.
 A major heuristic is the parsimony of mutation and recombination events.
-Samplers designed according to it follow the general idea that ancestries with fewer events are more likely to resemble real-world genealogies.
+Algorithms designed accordingly follow the general idea that ancestries with fewer events are more likely to resemble real-world genealogies.

-Although heuristic samplers produce events according to broad guiding principles rather than probability distributions, they are not inherently deterministic.
+Although heuristic algorithms produce events according to broad guiding principles rather than probability distributions, they are not inherently deterministic.
 Finding an evolutionary network minimizing the number of recombinations, for instance, is NP-hard.
-For that reason, many samplers rely on greedy algorithms which can reach states where the next element must be chosen from a set in which all elements equally satisfy the heuristic.
+For that reason, many ARG inference programs rely on greedy algorithms which can reach states where the next element must be chosen from a set in which all elements equally satisfy the heuristic.
 In such situations, it is not unusual for the software to choose its next state randomly.
 The distribution of that state, however, is expected to be uninformative, as it exists merely as a convenient way of dealing with nearsightedness rather than fitting data.

-The level of performance achieved by parsimonious samplers often constitutes their main appeal.
-Sampling from a probability distribution is, in itself, a computationally demanding task that they largely avoid.
+The level of performance achieved by parsimonious algorithms often constitutes their main appeal.
+Generating ARGs according to a probability distribution is, in itself, a computationally demanding task that they largely avoid.
 Even when necessary, random number generation is generally limited to continuous or discrete uniform distributions, which are the easiest to sample from.
-Perhaps more importantly, parsimonious samplers do not need to simulate as many events in the first place.
+Perhaps more importantly, parsimony means that the number of generated events itself is likely reduced.
 Combined with careful implementation, this makes them difficult to beat on any time or space-measuring benchmark.